gdgtorino/gdgtorino-website/README.md

 ### Build

-The following command starts typescript compilation in watch mode and the live development server:
+The following command starts Rollup compilation in watch mode and the live development server:

 ```bash
 $ npm run start